-- 1. Apply nuclear transmutation reactions that lead to the formation of elements in the universe - 2.
-Apply atomic structure of elements in the periodic table and interpret the periodic trends in properties of elements with its anomaly - 3.
-Apply conditions for the formation of different chemical bonds and predict the minimum energy required for a reaction to occur - 4.
+- 1. Understand nuclear transmutation reactions that lead to the formation of elements in the universe - 2.
+Illustrate atomic structure of elements in the periodic table and interpret the periodic trends in properties of elements with its anomaly - 3.
+Apply the conditions for the formation of different types of chemical bonds and predict the minimum energy required for a reaction to occur - 4.
 Analyse endothermic and exothermic processes and exchange of energy during chemical reactions - 5.
-Analyze whether the given matter is a solid, liquid, gas, or plasma and interpret the arrangement of atoms
+Analyse whether the given matter is a solid, liquid, gas, or plasma and interpret the arrangement of atoms